-Exactly why Gary McMahon’s profile has managed to avoid my radar until now remains a small mystery, but I imagine the reason is overly simple: his persistent talent has now come more sharply into focus among the mainstream.
-He has a rich and solid publication history in the small press - and it was only a matter of time before his longer works gained a more mass-market niche.
+Exactly why Gary McMahon’s profile has managed to avoid my radar until now remains a small mystery, but I imagine the reason is overly simple: a persistent talent has now come more sharply into focus among the mainstream.
+With a rich and solid publication history in the small press, it was only a matter of time before Gary's longer works gained more mass-market appeal.
 Whatever the reason, I am glad this initiation has taken place.
 With The Concrete Grove, Gary McMahon has placed himself at the forefront of innovative dark fiction.
-Not just for this reviewer personally, but to the greater collective tribe as a whole.
+Not just for this reviewer personally, but to the greater tribe as a whole.

-In the aftermath of a failed marriage that resulted in her husband’s suicide, Lana and her fourteen year old daughter Hailey have moved into a large housing estate in a decrepit and crime-addled part of England.
+In the aftermath of a failed marriage resulting in her husband’s suicide, Lana and her fourteen year old daughter Hailey have moved into a large housing estate in a decrepit and crime-addled part of England.
 Here, poverty reigns king.
-And so do human beings like Monty Bright who take advantage of the projects most vulnerable, ruling residents with an iron-clad fist as though the outside world simply does not exist.
-Drab and soulless, The Concrete Grove is like a physical representation of modern man: a structure that reflects our ultimate failings.
+And so do human beings like Monty Bright, who take advantage of the projects most vulnerable, ruling residents with an iron-clad fist as though the outside world simply does not exist.
+Drab and soulless, The Concrete Grove is like a physical representation of modern man: a structure reflecting our ultimate failings.
 When Hailey is rescued by local jogger Tom after a small accident, his introduction into her small family might just be the catalyst needed for hope to return.

 With many reviews now floating around appraising this desolate excursion, I’ve found it somewhat hard here to accurately describe what makes this novel stand out.
-If you need something with a happier disposition, by all means latch onto something else.
-But if you’re looking for that species of horror where the line between antipathy and desire is somewhat frail, and where the borders between worlds can be just as narrow, then The Concrete Grove is place you’ll want to visit again and again.
+If you need optimism in your horror, latch onto something else.
+But if you’re looking for that species of the genre between antipathy and desire, where the borders between worlds can be narrow, then The Concrete Grove is place you’ll want to visit again and again.